-Dementia is not just a biological condition; it is a human experience.
+At Alzheimer's WA, we believe that dementia is not just a biological condition; it is a human experience.

 A diagnosis of dementia does not have to mean the end to an active and engaged life.

 The progressive nature of dementia means there are many challenges throughout the journey, however it is possible to continue to have an engaged and fulfilling life, and be connected to family, friends and the community.